 All dissertations should be bound with hard covers with SILVER on the front cover and on the spine.
 The color should be NAVY BLUE.
 Students should enclose the following when submitting the copies of dissertation:

 6. Should I find the dissertation supervisor myself or the department will allocate the supervisor to me?

 Students should approach their potential supervisors for topics information and agreement to guide the students in preference for registering the dissertation regarding their area of interest.
 The dissertation topic can be freely discussed among students and academic staff.
 Students may select a research interest from the Research Interest List and approach the corresponding academic staff directly to formulate the topic.
 The Research Interest List has been posted on the Intranet of COMP for students’ reference,

 7. Should I need to do presentation after the submission of dissertation?

 Yes.
 A presentation session will be arranged for each student.
 Normally, the presentation panel will consist of the supervisor, co-examiner and panel chair.
 The presentation will be normally held after the submission of final draft of the dissertation at a specific deadline.
 The venue of the presentation will be subject to the availability of the supervisor, the student and the co-examiner.
 Students are required to fix this up with their supervisor after the submission of final draft of dissertation.

 8. After I take the dissertation, what is the communication channel between my supervisor and me?

 If students’ supervisors are PolyU staff, the main communication channel amongst them will be by email.
-Students can come to Hong Kong to meet with their supervisors if they have such an occasion.

 9. What things should I do for the presentation?